-No matter how active you are, if you are making a change to increase your exercises, start slow.
-Starting slow is essential if you haven’t been exercising for a while or when you’re starting some new activity that your body isn’t accustomed.
+No matter how active you are, if you are making a change to increase your exercise, start slow.
+Starting slow is essential if you haven’t been exercising for a while or when you’re starting some new activity that your body isn’t accustomed to.
 Young or old, everyone needs different kinds of exercise to maintain fitness.
-The types of exercise include aerobic exercise, resistance to weight training, flexibility or stretching exercise, and balance training.
+The types of exercise include aerobic exercise, resistance to weight training, flexibility or stretching, and balance training.
 All are important, but the importance of flexibility and balance training increase with age.
 They will help you prevent injury.

-Warming up before a workout increases circulation and lower your risk of injury.
+Warming up before a workout increases circulation and lowers your risk of injury.
 I usually like to start and end with a few minutes of stretching.
-I recommend that you slowly work up to at least 150 minutes of moderate cardio activity a week, spread over 3-5 day, and a little stretching every day.
+I recommend you slowly work up to at least 150 minutes of moderate cardio activity a week, spread over 3-5 days, and a little stretching every day.
 Stretching can help prevent injury.
-If you perform weight-bearing exercise, it will increase your balance also.
-Add in 2-30 minutes of resistance training 2-3 days a week.
-Usually, the more you exercise, the more benefit you get and some exercise is better than no exercise, but you need to listen to your body.
+If you perform a weight-bearing exercise, it will increase your balance also.
+Add 2-30 minutes of resistance training 2-3 days a week.
+Usually, the more you exercise, the more benefit you get, and some exercise is better than no exercise, but you need to listen to your body.
 More is not always better, so if you have balance problems, breathing problems, chest pain, dizziness, fainting during exercise, lightheadedness, nausea, and palpitations, stop exercising and discuss these symptoms with a medical professional.

 The bottom line: Exercise is simple and effective.
 People above 50 can easily exercise.
 Exercise can mean walking, biking, or swimming.
-It can help your level of fitness and health by building your stamina, strengthening lower body muscles, and help fight against bone diseases like osteoporosis.
-Start today and build a new path to a better and more healthy you.
+It can help your level of fitness and health by building your stamina, strengthening lower body muscles, and helping fight against bone diseases like osteoporosis.
+Start today and build a new path to a better and healthier you.